streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 You can use a stream as a pub/sub-device, push data into it, and subscribe to the data elsewhere.
 However, the raison d'être for a stream is its capability to provide real-time inputs to a Streamr service, and act as a recipient of real-time output from such a service.

-In this section, we’ll show some examples of what a stream can look like, and describe the built-in data types.
+In this chapter, we’ll show some examples and describe the built-in data types.
 We'll then discuss how to do the following:

-- Create or delete streams.
+- Create streams.
 - Edit stream details.
+- Delete streams.
 - Upload historical data.
 - Push events to a stream.
 - Subscribe to a stream.